AngelCookies/Comfy-MultiGPU-Loader/README.md

 This project focuses on sharding native safetensors checkpoints across multiple GPUs.
 It does not provide GGUF loaders, quantization, or VRAM-reduction tooling like ComfyUI-GGUF.
 The goal here is to combine multiple GPUs to run large models, not to compress models for single-GPU fits.

 ### License
-Licensed under GPL-3.0 (see LICENSE.md).
+Licensed under GPL-3.0 (see LICENSE).
 Ethical use is encouraged, but GPL terms apply for compatibility with ComfyUI.

 ### Attribution
 Developed by Stefan with assistance from AI tools (Claude by Anthropic, GPT-5 by OpenAI, Gemini by Google).